 An impression will also be made of your teeth so the crown can be crafted to fit perfectly inside your mouth.
 Once the impression is completed, Dr. Haynes will place a temporary crown to protect your tooth while the permanent crown is being made.
 Crowns usually take about two or three weeks to create in a lab and then they are sent back to your dentist’s office for placement.

 The placement of a permanent crown is also done under local anesthetic, so you do not feel any pain during treatment.
 Dr. Haynes will cement the new crown in place over your tooth, and your restoration will be completed.

-Recovery from Ceramic Crown Placement
+What Is the Recovery from Ceramic Crown Replacement?

 You will be able to return home after your crown placement is finished.
 You may have some sensitivity to hot and cold and minor discomfort for the first few days after receiving your crown, which can be alleviated by oral pain medication and avoiding extreme food temperatures.
 Sensitivity is usually gone within about one week after your procedure.
 You will be able to care for your crown the same way as you care for your natural teeth, with regular brushing, flossing and visits to our office for cleaning and care.

 Gum recession is a relatively common issue that may affect more than 10 percent of all adults.
 The cause of recession varies, and it may be attributed to overzealous brushing, genetics, or poor oral hygiene.
 If the latter is the cause of your recession, Dr. Haynes may advise you to wait on your grafting procedure until your gum disease can be managed.